Created on

 Note 2: For v7.6.1 and above, TCP port 443 is used by default to encapsulate ESP packets within TCP headers using its proprietary solution.

-In production, changing the port to TCP 443 can cause interruption in IPSEC traffic and require 'diagnose vpn ike restart' to bring the tunnel back.
+In production, changing the port to TCP 443 can cause interruption in IPsec traffic and require 'diagnose vpn ike restart' to bring the tunnel back.

 Starting in v7.6.3, if administrators assign port 443 for HTTPS administrative access on an interface that is also bound to an IPsec tunnel, FortiOS will display a warning indicating that HTTPS access on that port will no longer be available.
 This is because port 443 is also used for IKE over TCP, and in such cases, IKE takes precedence over HTTPS, resulting in the loss of GUI access on that interface.

-For more information, see GUI warnings for IKE-TCP port conflicts 7.6.3 - FortiGate 7.6.0 new features |
+For more information, see this document: GUI warnings for IKE-TCP port conflicts 7.6.3.

 The Fortinet Security Fabric brings together the concepts of convergence and consolidation to provide comprehensive cybersecurity protection for all users, devices, and applications and across all network edges.